Small Living Room Ideas

 - Add pattern and texture to your small living room with window treatments, accessories, flooring, area rugs and light fixtures.

 - Avoid large or busy patterns that can diminish the scale of the space.
-If you must use a large pattern, confine it to a small area, like window treatments, accent pillows, or an area rug.
+If you must use a large pattern, confine it to a small area, like window treatments, accent pillows, or an upholstered chair.

 - Vary the textures of things you can touch (tactile) and things you look at (visual).